alice-biometrics/onboarding-react-native/README.md

 yarn cocoapods # equivalent to cd ios; pod install; cd ..
 ```

+Consider:
+* Add camera permission to your app.
+Find more info [here](https://developer.apple.com/documentation/avfoundation/cameras_and_media_capture/requesting_authorization_for_media_capture_on_ios).
+* We strongly recommended to lock app orientation to portrait.

 ### Installation Android

 For Android application is required to add to the project a valid Firebase Credentials.
 Please, create your credentials for your application (associate your credentials with an `applicationId`):